mocklis/mocklis.docs/source/reference/index.rst

 Throw steps
 -----------

-Super easy - with these steps you provide a factory method that creates an exception.
+Super easy - with these steps you provide a ``Func`` that creates an exception.
 When called, the step will call this method and throw the exception it returns.

 Verification steps
 ------------------

 Verification steps are steps that track some condition that can be checked and asserted against.
-The only verification steps currently check that interface members have been called the right number of times.

-These steps take a verification group as a parameter, along with the number of time they expect the mocked member to be called, which are tracked individually for getters, setters, adds and removes (and plain method calls).
+``ExpectedUsage`` steps take a verification group as a parameter, along with the number of time they expect the mocked member to be called (which are tracked individually for getters, setters, adds, removes and plain method calls).

-To get access to all `steps` and `checks` (see next section) for verifications you need to have the namespace `Mocklis.Verification` in scope via a using statement at the top of your file.
+To get access to all steps and checks (see next section) for verifications you need to have the namespace ``Mocklis.Verification`` in scope via a using statement at the top of your file.

 Verifications
 =============